fargusplumdoodle/dump_dir/README.md

 ## 👉 Special Files Behavior

 By default, files are too large if they are >500KB.
 You can adjust this limit using the `-m` or `--max-filesize` option.
+If any files are skipped for any reason, `dump_dir` will inform you.

 | File type       | Output                          |
 |-----------------|---------------------------------|